-The Wine culture in Portugal is very strong and pretty much connected with its long history, and deeply related to the story of the land and the people involved in wine-making activities.
-As important as a trend is Porto and Lisbon listed in the top 15 cities in Europe to visit.
-It makes Portugal a good mixture of modernity and tradition in the same place.
+The wine culture in Portugal is very strong and pretty much connected with its long history, and deeply related to the story of the land and the people involved in wine-making activities.

-Nowadays, people are even more interested to find out the origin of food and beverages of choice.
+Nowadays, people are even more interested to find out the origin of food and wine of choice.
 In Portugal, with more than 14 wine regions and 31 Docs (Denominação de Origem Controlada), the Portuguese wine regions are an amazing wine touristic experience.
 Moreover, wine has a very complex tasting nature, waging in between its sweetness, passing through the tannin until its aroma.
-But, in Portugal the wines are unique, mixing the secular traditions of a wine-making activity with the unique grapes variety, this makes the country a very important destination for those who also want to explore it´s wine experiences.
+But, in Portugal the wines are unique, mixing the secular traditions of a wine-making activity with the unique grapes variety, this makes the country a very important destination for those who also want to explore unique and memorable wine experiences.

 Douro e Porto

 The grape varieties cultivated in the region are famous for their secular history.
 Some varieties come from the Middle Ages.
-The best ones for the production of Port Wine are: Touriga Nacional, Touriga Franca, Tinta Barroca, Aragonez (in the region named as Tinta Roriz) and Tinto Cão, there are also other varieties extremely important in the region, such as, Tinta Amarela (Trincadeira) and Souzão.
+The best ones for the production of Port Wine are: Touriga Nacional, Touriga Franca, Tinta Barroca, Aragonez (in the region named as Tinta Roriz) and Tinto Cão, there are also other varieties extremely important in the region, such as Tinta Amarela (Trincadeira) and Souzão.
 The production of white wines is essentially sustained by the plantation of varieties like Malvasia Fina, Gouveio, Rabigato e Viosinho.
 For the production of Moscatel, the planted variety is Moscatel Galego.
 If you want to discover these regions, just visit an estate, and a cellar, particularly the terraces cultivated on the slopes along the river, is highly recommended.

 If you're looking to explore the wine country and venture out of the city, there is plenty to see and do just a short drive away.
 You'll find some of the most traditional yet cutting-edge wine producing estates in the country.
 Beyond the city limits, the scenic country roads around Lisbon will grant you an unforgettable wine road trip.